reasonml/reasonml.github.io/src/pages/guide/examples.md

 An example is worth a thousand words.

 This section is dedicated to newcomers trying to figure out general idioms & conventions in Reason and BuckleScript.
-If you're a beginner who's got a good idea for an example, please [send us a pull request](https://github.com/facebook/reason/pulls)!
+If you're a beginner who's got a good idea for an example, please suggest an edit!

 ### Using the `option` type